 Does hemp CBD oil help with pain?
 What about other treatments?

-On a summer 2018 getaway to the mountains of Colorado, Olga Cohen was offered a sample of hemp CBD to try on her knees.
+On a summer 2018 getaway to the mountains of Colorado, Olga Cohen was offered a sample of hemp CBD cream to try on her knees.
 Olga had suffered from knee pain for many years due to Chondromalacia Patellae, also known as “runner’s knee”, and had not been able to enjoy some of the activities she loved like hiking and HIIT workouts.

 Within a few minutes of applying the CBD cream, she felt a sense of relief that she hadn’t experienced in a long time!
 This was her first encounter with CBD, which led to many months of research and development with this miracle compound, until finally launching Tessera Naturals with her husband, Jason.

 In this article, we’ll take a deeper look at the different types of pain, and some of the common and alternative treatments available, and using CBD oil for pain.